GeoDecConsensus/.github/profile/README.md

 ## Hi there 👋

-We are blockchain researchers with focus on consensus R&D (with geographical aspect)
+We are blockchain researchers with focus on consensus and distributed systems.

 <!--